 “Our workforce has embraced the Celebrate Great program as an effective way to quickly and immediately share stories of great performance and to stay connected with each other across multiple regions.”

 5. Center your entire culture around recognition.

-Ohio Living set itself apart by centering their entire workplace culture around recognizing and appreciating their employees.
+Ohio Living set itself apart by centering their entire workplace culture around recognising and appreciating their employees.
 They make their people-oriented culture their number one priority—so much so, that every new employee’s first day is dedicated solely to introducing them to it.
-The organization knows that when they put their people first, their people put their patients first.
+The organisation knows that when they put their people first, their people put their patients first.

 Thanks to their investment recognition and culture, Ohio Living was able to lower infection rates, readmission rates, and improve patient outcomes, nursing satisfaction, and nursing turnover.